Making DIY Confinement Is A Possible Impossible

 Other than getting the baby things ready, you should also look into how you will meet your various needs during this time.
 Two important areas to look into include:

-Proper nutrition is critical for you as you recuperate especially if you are intending to breastfeed active.
+Proper nutrition is critical for you as you recuperate especially if you are intending to breastfeed actively.
 Whether it is getting a confinement meals caterer, precooking and freezing meals ahead of time or having relatives take turns cooking for you, ensure you get it all planned and sorted out at least a month before baby is expected to arrive.
 Load up on healthy snacks and other grocery supplies so you don’t have to run out to get them after baby is here.

 Help Around The House